• Skip to main content

 Recommended hotels near Nanjing Road & People’s Square

 It shouldn’t be surprisingly that with such a central location, hotels here don’t necessarily come cheap.
-Most of the selection around here is in the mid-range with true budget and top luxury picks a little more difficult to find.
+Most of the selection around East Nanjing Road is in the mid-range with true budget and higher-end luxury picks a little more difficult to find.

 • The Phoenix Hostel Shanghai LaoShan: One of the few recommended budget choices around here, this property features both dorms and private rooms with private bathrooms to its guests.
-The location, just a five-minute walk from People’s Square Station, is extra convenient.
+The location, within five-minute walking distance from People’s Square Station, is extra convenient.

 • The Yangtze Boutique Shanghai: A lovely hotel featuring a supremely elegant style that blends Art Deco sophistication with Chinese sensibilities.
 Guests will love the three on-site restaurants—serving everything from Cantonese to modern Italian—as well as enjoying at nightcap at the classy on-site cocktail lounge, The Bar.

-• Radisson Blu Hotel Shanghai New World: Although its rooms are a little less flashy than other hotels in the area, this delightful mid-range Shanghai hotel is still a charmer with a host of superb amenities including 5 on-site restaurants, a palatial indoor pool, mini-golf facilities, and a day spa.
-The location one-minute away from People’s Square Station doesn’t hurt either.
+• Radisson Blu Hotel Shanghai New World: Although its rooms are a little less flashy than other hotels in the area, this delightful mid-range Shanghai hotel is still a charmer with a host of superb amenities including five on-site restaurants to try, a palatial indoor pool, mini-golf facilities, and a day spa.
+The location one-minute away from the People’s Square metro station doesn’t hurt either.

-• Shanghai Marriott Hotel City Centre: Offering spacious rooms with dramatic skyline views, this top-notch luxury hotel checks all the boxes for a perfect stay in central Shanghai.
+• Shanghai Marriott Hotel City Centre: Offering spacious rooms with dramatic skyline views, this superb luxury hotel checks all the boxes for the perfect place to stay in the centre of Shanghai.
 Both Nanjing East Road and People’s Square are just five minutes away.

-• JW Marriott Shanghai at Tomorrow Square: One of the top luxury picks in the district, this lofty 5-star hotel delights with soaring views and a glut of amenities that’ll have you singing its praises.
-Don’t miss out on its stunning outdoor pool and its insane vistas over central Shanghai.
+• JW Marriott Shanghai at Tomorrow Square: One of the finest luxury picks in the district, this lofty 5-star hotel delights with soaring views and a glut of amenities that’ll have you singing its praises.
+Don’t miss out on its stunning outdoor pool and its insane vistas over the city centre.

 Old City

-✔ Best area for uncovering Shanghai’s ancient roots
+✔ Best area to stay for uncovering Shanghai’s ancient roots

-Attractions in Old City: Yuyuan Garden, City God Temple, Shanghai Old Street, Huxinting Teahouse, Gucheng Park, Shanghai Ancient City Wall
+What to check out in Old City: Yuyuan Garden, City God Temple, Old Street, Huxinting Teahouse, Gucheng Park, Ancient City Wall

 Recommended hotels in Old City